 PDC Energy (PDCE) Gains As Market Dips: What You Should Know

-Heading into today, shares of the independent oil and gas company had gained 13.35% over the past month, outpacing the Oils-Energy sector's gain of 10.7% and the S&P 500's loss of 7.66% in that time.
+Prior to today's trading, shares of the independent oil and gas company had gained 14.6% over the past month.
+This has outpaced the Oils-Energy sector's gain of 10.99% and the S&P 500's loss of 7.87% in that time.

-PDC Energy will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $2.45, up 122.73% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $695.45 million, up 149.66% from the year-ago period.
+Investors will be hoping for strength from PDC Energy as it approaches its next earnings release.
+In that report, analysts expect PDC Energy to post earnings of $2.45 per share.
+This would mark year-over-year growth of 122.73%.
+Meanwhile, our latest consensus estimate is calling for revenue of $695.45 million, up 149.66% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for PDC Energy.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for PDC Energy.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Investors should also note PDC Energy's current valuation metrics, including its Forward P/E ratio of 5.3.
-This valuation marks a discount compared to its industry's average Forward P/E of 5.7.
+Valuation is also important, so investors should note that PDC Energy has a Forward P/E ratio of 5.47 right now.
+This represents a discount compared to its industry's average Forward P/E of 5.6.

 You can find more information on all of these metrics, and much more, on Zacks.com.